 Another primary step is to clean the spark plug.
 If the plug is covered with mud or oil, use carburetor cleaner to wipe off the guck.
 Let it dry out completely, and then reinstall.
 Replace it if the plug is damaged.
 Remember, spark plugs are often responsible for low performance, and they need proper maintenance.

 Step-4: Removing Carburetor Clogs

 The next stop is the carburetor.
 First, use compressed air to clean the air filter.
 Then remove the carburetor with necessary tools and use compressed air to clean the outer body.
 Though a carburetor’s function always remains the same, the design varies from different manufacturers’ models.
 Follow the manual to clean the carburetor effectively.

 A battery powers electric mowers.
 If none of the above methods works, the batteries may need replacing as they wear down with time.
 Another possibility is a damaged drive belt that is inexpensive and easy to install.

 Every machine needs proper maintenance, and there’s no other way around.
 A lawn mower can last longer without showing any sign of performance drop if it is properly maintained.

 Lawn mower performing lowly than expected is a common problem that many of us face.
 Because a mower is used for an extended period and takes some time to be adequately maintained, sometimes we ignore the whole cleaning part.
 Lower power output is a result of that ignorance.

-This step-by-step guide will help you figure out and solve if your lawn mower not running at full power.
+This step-by-step guide will help you figure out and solve if your lawn mower is not running at full power.
 You don’t need any prior expertise to perform these steps.
-Bear in mind that this guide is only suitable for low power efficiency of a lawn mower and you may need professional help if there’s any severe difficulty.
+Bear in mind that this guide is only suitable for the low power efficiency of a lawn mower and you may need professional help if there’s any severe difficulty.